sparshsha/zomato_analysis/README.md

-# zomato_analysis
+# Zomato Analysis Project

-This project involves the analysis of Zomato sales data, examining customer behavior and product performance.
-SQL queries provide insights such as total amount spent, days visited, first purchases, and popular items.
-The analysis contributes valuable perspectives on Zomato's operational aspects.
+In the "Zomato Analysis" project, I delved into Zomato sales data, leveraging SQL queries to extract valuable insights.
+Explore customer behaviors, product performance, and key metrics such as total amount spent, frequency of visits, and popular items.
+The provided queries offer a comprehensive view, contributing meaningful perspectives to understand and optimize Zomato's operations.
+Dive into the details to uncover patterns that drive success in the dynamic world of food delivery.

-Feel free to explore the provided SQL queries to gain detailed insights into customer interactions and product performance.
+Feel free to interact with the SQL queries and discover more about the intriguing dynamics of Zomato's sales landscape.